 The ZZ Plant gets its common name from its botanical name.
 As Zamioculcas zamiifolia was long and difficult to say, many nursery workers shortened it to ZZ.

-ZZ Plant stems grow in a graceful, wand-like shape that starts thick and bulbous at the base and then tapers to a point.
-Along the stem are fleshy, oval-shaped leaves that make the plant look like stylized feathers.
+ZZ Plant's stems grow in a graceful wand-like shape that starts thick and bulbous at the base and then tapers to a point.
+Along the stem are fleshy oval-shaped leaves that make the plant look like stylized feathers.
 The entire plant has a waxy, shiny coating that makes it appear to resemble those made of plastic.
 Between the plant's sculptural qualities and its waxy coating, it is not uncommon for people to insist that it must be an artificial plant.

 If there was the perfect plant for the ultimate brown thumb, the easy ZZ Plant is it.
 This virtually indestructible houseplant can take months and months of neglect and low light and still look amazing.
-Previously, the ZZ Plant would only be found in planters in malls and large office buildings where they would frequently be mistaken for fake plants, partially because they needed so little care and always looked healthy.
-But in recent years, they have found their way onto the shelves of both big box and hardware stores where anyone can purchase one.
-This has led to many people wondering how to grow ZZ Plants.
+Previously, the ZZ Plant would only be found in planters in malls and large office buildings, where they would frequently be mistaken for fake plants, partially because they needed so little care and always looked healthy.
+But in recent years, they have found their way onto the shelves of big-box and hardware stores where anyone can purchase one.
+So naturally, this has led to many people wondering how to grow ZZ Plants.
 The short answer is that it takes minimal effort.

 Light: Bright light is good but not essential.
 The ZZ Plant grows fine with low light levels, but it Is best to avoid direct sunlight.

 Temperature: During the rest period, it should be kept at above 59 °F (15 °C) if grown on its own roots, 46 °F (8 °C) if grafted.

 Soil: Most well-draining potting mixes will suffice to contain a high amount of perlite or sand within the mixture (you can add more perlite or sand if needed to a mix that is bought).
 Good drainage holes at the bottom of the pot are essential.